 - Wagamama - SZR Crowne Plaza for dine in, The Greens for takeaways.

 - See the Ramadan Dubai 2008 and Ramadan Dubai 2007 notes for more details.

 Dubai Police apparently released a statement to Maktoob Business on 09 September 2009 saying they'd arrested three people for eating and/or drinking during the day.

 - An Arab national male for eating and drinking in public during the day, released on bail.

 - An Arab national inmate at the Central Prison for eating and drinking during the day (presumably s/he was given an additional charge rather than arrested, unless s/he'd escaped first).

 - A European national for eating and drinking in public during the day, and consuming alcohol.
-Unknown if s/he detained, convicted, or released on bail.
+Unknown if s/he was detained, convicted, or released on bail.